SEARCH

 It’s time!
 All that time caring for the seedlings indoors has paid off.
 The plants will seem tiny in the garden—and they are! —but things will grow fast.
 The annual flowers, herbs, and veggies will gallop along now that they have natural growing conditions.
 And the perennials will be nice, mature plants in just a couple of years.

-Remember to keep everything watered, and watch for any weather swings.
+Remember to keep everything watered and watch for any unusual weather changes (hot or cold).
 During the first few weeks these little guys will still be adapting and spreading their roots.
 If there’s stormy weather ahead, have your covers and cloches ready.

 Vegetable plant growing in a pot outdoors, covered in a mesh basket to protect it from predators.